Marketing - Graduate Programs

 Marketing Research Internship

 The Marketing Research Internships (MARK 5396 MARKETING RESEARCH INTERNSHIP I and MARK 5397 MARKETING RESEARCH INTERNSHIP II) represent an integrative component of the MSMR program.
-Although the program has built relationships with some companies, MSMR students are ultimately responsible for developing the relationships necessary to secure their internships.
+Although the program has built relationships with some companies, MSMR students are ultimately responsible for securing their own internships.

-All internship opportunities must meet criteria established to ensure that the experience will provide students with the opportunity to apply the research skills they have developed in the MSMR curriculum.
-The MSMR intern must…
+Internships must meet criteria established to ensure the opportunity to apply research skills developed in the MSMR curriculum.
+Basic internship criteria include the following:

 Admission and Degree Requirements